a-castellano/hexo_blog/source/_posts/Restrict-Linux-users-to-certain-workspaces-only.md

 In this post I will talk about managing workspace access for certain users in Linux environments.
 We will set a workspace where some guests will be able to work in their amazing project.
 These users won't have access to the files outside of their shared workspace.
-Finally we will use **Linux acl's** to manage user permissions inside our secured directory. <!--- secured directory == workspace? --->
+Finally we will use **Linux ACL** to manage user permissions inside their workspace.

 {% alert success no-icon %}
 This post resolves a real issue that I had few days ago.